Torrey pine

 The Torrey pine (Pinus torreyana) is a rare pine species in California, United States.
-It is a critically endangered species growing only in coastal San Diego County, and on Santa Rosa Island, offshore from Santa Barbara in Santa Barbara County.
+It is a critically endangered species growing only in coastal San Diego County, and on Santa Rosa Island, offshore from Santa Barbara in Santa Barbara County, and in Monterey County.
 The Torrey pine is endemic to the California coastal sage and chaparral ecoregion.

 Taxonomy

 The species epithet torreyana is named for John Torrey, an American botanist, after whom the coniferous genus Torreya is also named.

 Description

 Pinus torreyana is a broad, open-crowned pine tree growing to 8–17 m tall in the wild, with 25–30 cm long leaves ('needles') in groups of five.
 The cones are stout and heavy, typically 8–15 cm long and broad, and contain large, hard-shelled, but edible, pine nuts.
 Like all pines, its needles are clustered into 'fascicles' that have a particular number of needles for each pine species; in the Torrey pine there are five needles in each fascicle.
 Like all pines, it has strobili, structures that function as a flower but look like a small cone, which for the Torrey pine look like a yellow bud in a male strobilus and like a small red cone in a female.

 Torrey pines are sometimes afflicted with witch's broom (or "gorilla's nest"), an unusually dense cluster of needles that looks somewhat like a bird's nest, caused by disease or other causes.

 There are two subspecies or varieties.
 These are said to be distinguished by the following characteristics, as well as possibly differing in the terpenoid (beta-phellandrene, limonene, cineole, etc.) profile.